Praise God, you angels of his, who are mighty in strength, who fulfill his word, obeying the voice of his word. Psalm 103:20

 2 Praise the Lord, my soul,

-and don’t forget all his benefits,
+and do not forget all his benefits,

 3 who forgives all your sins,